top of page

 As Jennifer Shore (2019) writes in "The American Food Supply: Not Fit for European Consumption" on the Focus for Health Foundation website, the EU does not permit "known or suspected carcinogens...in their food," citing the common use of Potassium Bromate and Azodicarbonamide (ADA) as ingredients in US foods as well as the strong presence of Glyphostate in genetically modified US foods.
 US-based food companies even produce different products for overseas distribution than for US distribution.
 As Shore explains, versions of the same or similar products in the US and the EU produced by companies such as Heinz and PepsiCo contain different ingredients - Quaker Oats is one example offered.
 The difference is typically that the EU products contain fewer chemical additives, which 1) might not comply with EU law, and 2) might simply be rejected by more discerning EU consumers.

 Charlotte Markey, PhD, simplifies the EU vs. US food divide further in a 2018 article in US News & World Report: she brings up the "so-called 'French paradox'" to point out that in France - and, by extension, other EU states - the food is more likely to be, quite simply, real.
-Fats and sweets do not appear to be the enemy.
-An unhealthy culture of eating does, and this logically connects to the US tendency to pack additives and chemicals into foods: additives and chemicals help food products last longer and spoil less.
+Fats and sweets are not the enemy.
+An unhealthy culture of eating is, and this logically connects to the US tendency to pack additives and chemicals into foods: additives and chemicals help food products last longer and spoil less.
 They aid convenience that helps perpetuate an on-the-go 'American' lifestyle.
 European eating habits, in contrast, tend to be slower, more frequently and habitually social, and less focused on quantity.
-In Europe, Markey argues, it is more likely that more time will be taken to prepare and enjoy fresher foods.
+In Europe, Markey argues, it is more likely that more time will be taken to prepare and enjoy fresher foods - and often smaller portions thereof.
 Based on our experience, we agree.

 Water